 You don’t need to throw your plans out though.
 See what you can salvage with a small change to your copy.
 A simple change or note could ensure your customers don’t feel more alienated than they already are.

 Look at what your customers are discussing and what’s important to them.
-Many brands are asking customers to reflect on better times or simply asking their customers what they’d like to see from them:
+Many brands are encouraging customers to reflect on better times or simply asking their customers what they’d like to see from them:

 Asking your customers what they want to see and engaging with their responses can win you some fans.